-Updated February 16, 2021.
-This article is about EIDL loans.
+Updated September 9, 2021 to include new SBA guidance.
+Note: This article is about EIDL loans.
 Learn about the Targeted EIDL grants here.

 Over $200 billion in Economic Injury Disaster Loans (EIDLs) have been approved by the Small Business Administration (SBA) as of February 12, 2021.
 Yet many of those who have received their approval notification are confused about how they can use funds from their EIDL loans.
 As one applicant commented on the Nav blog: